flopezag/tutorials.secured-OrionLD/docs/index.md

 To create a new application via the REST API, send a POST request to the `/v1/application` endpoint containing details of the application such as `name` and `description`, along with OAuth information fields such as the `url` of the webservice to be protected, and `redirect_uri` (where a user will be challenged for their credentials).
 The `grant_types` are chosen from the available list of OAuth2 grant flows.
-The headers include the `X-Auth-token` from a previously logged-in user will automatically be granted a provider role over the application.
+The headers include the `X-Auth-Token` from a previously logged-in user will automatically be granted a provider role over the application.

 #### :eight: Request

-In the example below, Alice (who holds `X-Auth-token=aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa`) is creating a new application which accepts three different grant types
+In the example below, Alice (who holds `X-Auth-Token=aaaaaaaa-aaaa-aaaa-aaaa-aaaaaaaaaaaa`) is creating a new application which accepts three different grant types

 ```bash